manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 ### Next

-This concludes the description of the Logistic Regression and in the [example that follows](/chapters/chapter4.md) we will see how to modify our existing code in order to perform the Linear Regression.
+This concludes the description of the Logistic Regression and in the [next chapter](//chapters/chapter4.md) we will see how to modify our existing code in order to perform the Linear Regression.
 However, if you wish to return to the previous chapter press [here](/chapters/chapter2.md).

 ### Code